hashicorp/terraform-azurerm-consul/modules/run-consul/README.md

 ## Consul configuration

-`run-consul` generates a configuration file for Consul called `default.json` that tries to figure out reasonable defaults for a Consul cluster in AWS.
+`run-consul` generates a configuration file for Consul called `default.json` that tries to figure out reasonable defaults for a Consul cluster in Azure.
 Check out the [Consul Configuration Files documentation](https://www.consul.io/docs/agent/options.html#configuration-files) for what configuration settings are available.